-Sano bristled, forgetting that he was trying for penitence.
+Sano bristled, forgetting his attempt at penitence.
 “Hey, jerk, I can cook just as good as you can!”
 When the only response was a skeptical sound, Sano strode forward and seized a knife, turning toward the tofu.

 “Careful with that,” the officer cautioned.
 “It’s called a ‘knife,’ and one of the edges will hurt if you touch yourself with it.”

 “Very funny, asshole.”

 Saitou grinned and made a conciliatory gesture.
 “If you think you can mange it, ahou, go ahead.”